David Arquette: Acting

-Professional wrestling career
+Professional wrestling

-In 2000, after filming the World Championship Wrestling (WCW) movie Ready to Rumble, Arquette was brought into WCW storylines.
+In 2000, after filming the World Championship Wrestling (WCW) film Ready to Rumble, Arquette was brought into WCW storylines.
 He made his first appearance on the April 12, 2000, episode of Thunder, sitting in the crowd before leaping into the ring to take part in a worked confrontation with Eric Bischoff and his New Blood stable.
 Afterwards, he formed an alliance with Chris Kanyon and then reigning WCW World Heavyweight Champion Diamond Dallas Page, and with their help, he defeated Bischoff in a singles match on the April 24 episode of Nitro.
 On the following episode of Thunder, Arquette teamed with Page in a match against Bischoff and Jeff Jarrett, with the stipulation that whichever man got the pin would take the championship.
 Arquette pinned Bischoff again in the match's finish, winning the WCW World Heavyweight Championship in the process.

 During his time as champion, Arquette was mostly used as comic relief.
 He only appeared on two shows as champion, the May 1 Nitro and May 7 Slamboree pay-per-view.
 During the former, a vignette was shown, filmed on the set of Arquette's film 3000 Miles to Graceland, which also featured his wife Courteney Cox and their co-star Kurt Russell.
 In the vignette, Cox informs Russell that Arquette is the WCW World Heavyweight Champion, causing Russell to laugh and walk off and Arquette to chase after him with a steel chair.
 In another portion of the show, Arquette was seen backstage trembling in fear and attempting to "give back" the championship belt.
 However, he did successfully defend the title against Tank Abbott with help from Page.

 Arquette held the title for 12 days until the Slamboree pay-per-view on May 7, 2000, when he was booked to defend the championship against Jarrett and Page in a Triple Cage match, the same match featured in the climax of Ready to Rumble.
 In the end, he turned on Page and gave the victory to Jarrett.
 After Slamboree, Arquette cut a promo on the May 8 episode of Nitro, explaining that his entire friendship with Page and title run was a "swerve".
 Page subsequently ran down to the ring and hit him with a Diamond Cutter.
 Arquette made one final appearance with WCW at the New Blood Rising pay-per-view on August 13, when he interfered in a match between Buff Bagwell and Kanyon.